gaehlerm/SoftwareEngineering/README.md

 ```

 # 39. Logging

-// this chapter is very short.
-Merge it with another chapter?

 The basic idea of logging is to provide feedback on the steps that your software executed.
 It might help you find bugs.
 Now this sounds great, but in reality, there are several things to consider.